agilestarskim/GrassView/README.md

 ## data
 `data: [String: Int] = [:]`

-this is Dictionary Type
+This is Dictionary Type

-default value is \[:]
+Default value is \[:]

-key is String Type, value is Int Type
+Key is String Type, value is Int Type

-key means Date that store in your database
+Key means Date that store in your database

 *example) "2022-03-01"*

-invalid date is available but it won't be shown on the view
+Invalid date is available but it won't be shown on the view

 *example) "2022-14-52"*

-keep date form constant!! not various
+Keep date form constant!! not various

-*example) "2022-03-01" "2022/03/01" -> not good*
+*example) "2022-03-01", "2022/03/01" -> not good*

-the order of date doesn't matter. view will sort them automatically
+The order of date doesn't matter. view will sort them automatically

-duplicated date will be shown a random one
+Duplicate dates are shown as random dates

-value means how much work at that time
+Value means how much work at that time

-value's range is 1 ~ 10
+Value's range is 1 ~ 10

-outOfRange doesn't occur error but the cell would be invisible
+OutOfRange doesn't occur error but the cell would be invisible

 *example)*
 ```swift